 Nearly 40 people from nine nations took part in the Global Prayer Safari that began Feb.
 1 in Pretoria, in the north of South Africa, and made its way through several communities, visiting prisons, churches, and other sites before ending Feb.
 11 in Cape Town.

-An initiative of Resonate Global Mission’s regional team in eastern and southern Africa, the Prayer Safari is coordinated by Mwaya Wa Kitavi, the regional team leader.
+An initiative of Resonate Global Mission’s regional team in eastern and southern Africa, the Prayer Safari is coordinated by Resonate's Regional Mission Leader for East and Southern Africa.